AlexTincu/vuejs-nodejs-docker-compose/README.md

 # vuejs-nodejs-docker-compose
-Example project for Developing Vuejs with Docker Compose
+Example project for Developing Vuejs with Docker Compose and hot reload